Joseph Joel Hammond: Flights in Australia

-During his five months in Australia Hammond flew over 65 flights (some of them with his wife as passenger).
+During his five months in Australia Hammond flew over 65 flights, some of them with his wife as passenger.
 Leslie Macdonald gave further demonstration flights in Sydney before the Bristol tour finished on 9 May 1911.

 While Hammond was not the first person to fly in Australia, prior to the arrival of the Bristol team the others had only made short hops or flew at very low heights.
 In comparison, the Boxkite flew higher, further, carried out display flying and took up passengers, all under the complete control of the pilot.

 McDonald took a photographer from the Daily Telegraph for a 25-minute flight over Sydney on 6 May, making the first aerial photographs to be taken in Australia.
 By 19 May, 72 flights totalling 765 miles (1231 km) had been made by No. 10.

 Machine No. 11, still in its crate, was sold to Parramatta dentist W.E.
-Hart who was given flying lessons by Leslie McDonald.
-Hart subsequently used the aircraft to become the first Australian to gain a aviator's certificate.
+Hart, who was given flying lessons by Leslie McDonald.
+Hart subsequently used the aircraft to become the first Australian to gain an aviator's certificate.

-When the Bristol team left for home Hammond and his wife remained behind and travelled to New Zealand introducing his wife to family and friends.
+When the Bristol team left for home, Hammond and his wife remained behind and travelled to New Zealand, where Hammond introduced his wife to family and friends.
 During the holiday Hammond was admitted to hospital, first with appendicitis, followed by a bout of pneumonia and then blood poisoning in the leg.
 It was six months before he was well enough to travel back to England.

 Hammond and his wife returned in May 1912 to England by way of Sydney, Vancouver and New York.